AdobeDocs/commerce-php/src/pages/developer/security/authorization.md

 ---
-group: php-developer-guide
-title: Authorization
+title: Authorization | Commerce PHP Extensions
+description: Control access to Adobe Commerece and Magento Open Source pages using different authorization strategies.
 ---

+# Authorization

-## Configuration based authorization
+## Configuration-based authorization

 Through configuration, Adobe Commerce and Magento Open Source provide a number of ways to mark a page (controller) or an endpoint as accessible to guests, logged in customers, or administrators with roles that allow access to certain resources.

 ### Pages (controllers)